cknermann/UPSmonitor/README.md

 ls /dev/usb/
 udevadm info --attribute-walk --name=/dev/usb/hiddev0 | egrep 'manufacturer|product|serial'
 ```
 …will show, if your UPS is regonized.
 The first commands will reveal the vendor and product IDs of the UPS.
-In this case, the vendor ID is 051d and the product ID is 0000).
+In this case, the vendor ID is 051d and the product ID is 0000.
 The second command will show the USB device's name, in this case /dev/usb/hiddev0.

 ![USB commands](media/usb.png)

 The USB device's name is needed for the third command, which also shows the serial number.
-With this information, there are two options to configure the UPS in /etc/nut/ups.conf (be sure to increase maxtretry from 0 to 3):
+With this information, there are two options to configure the UPS in /etc/nut/ups.conf (be sure to increase maxretry from 0 to 3):
 ```sh
 (…)
 maxretry = 3